thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 Delivery Lead: Timothy Moore

 Software Developers: Alex Hocking, Devesh Juggiah, Gaganjeet Singh, Harry Dentry, Jingyu Zhang, Munatsi Matipano

 ## SplashKit: Extensions

 ### Overview, Goals, and Objectives

-This trimester, the Extensions team will continue to develop the SplashKit translator Ruby application and enahnce it to translate the original C++ library into Python versions > 3.8.
+This trimester, the Extensions team will continue to develop the SplashKit translator Ruby application and enhance it to translate the original C++ library into Python versions > 3.8.
 The SplashKit Extensions project’s aim is to provide the SplashKit library interface in additional languages.

-This team has a goal of taking last trimesters exisitng research and foundation, and extending on that to succeed in fixing the incompatibilities it encountered.
+This team has a goal of taking last trimesters existing research and foundation, and extending on that to succeed in fixing the incompatibilities it encountered.

 The team also has the objective to translate other languages if possible, and reserach and develop an alternative means to the use of MSYS during installation.